openrocky/openrocky/docs/architecture.md

 ### Voice

 Realtime voice bridges connect audio I/O to AI providers for live voice conversations.
-Three providers are supported: OpenAI, Gemini, and Doubao.
+Two providers are supported: OpenAI and GLM.

 See [Voice](voice.md) for details.